saurabh-kadian/cp3uva/README.md

 # cp3_uva
 Problems listed on [Uhunt](https://uhunt.onlinejudge.org) marked under Competitive Programming 3, a book by Steven Halim and Felix Halim.
-Credit and kudos to Steven Halim and Felix Halim for the compliation.
+Credit: Steven Halim, Felix Halim and team for the compilation.

 ## Links to solved problems in the repository